anquanscan/sec-tools/README.md

 [Ciberseguridad_web](https://github.com/i2tResearch/Ciberseguridad_web): Research projects in cybersercurity and data science that have been proposed by the software engineering students  (now professionals) from ICESI university.
 [yubikey-kde-screensaver](https://github.com/nshadov/yubikey-kde-screensaver): Lock KDE desktop screensaver when Yubikey is removed from USB.
 [kmlextractor](https://github.com/gocaio/kmlextractor): KML Metadata Extractor for Goca
 [maskurl](https://github.com/haithamaouati/maskurl): MaskURL 🎭 is an simple, small tool written in Bash Scripting for hide phishing URL under a normal looking URL with (HTTP/HTTPS) protocol and link path words.
+[kc7](https://github.com/kkneomis/kc7): A cybersecurity game in Azure Data Explorer